bluz71/bash-seafly-prompt/README.md

 Certain behaviours and visuals of the *seafly* prompt can be controlled through environment variables.

-Note, '-' denotes an unset value.
+Note, a dash character denotes an unset default value.

 ### Behaviour